Data and Analysis Related to Trump Administration Executive Orders on Immigrants and Refugees

 This report analyzes how many unauthorized immigrants fall within priority enforcement categories unveiled in November 2014 and how implementation of these priorities could affect the number of deportations.

 REPORT: Deportation and Discretion: Reviewing the Record and Options for Change

 This report analyzes the 3.7 million formal removals that occurred between fiscal 2003-13, offering a profile of deportees, including countries of origin and criminal convictions.

 REPORT: The Deportation Dilemma: Reconciling Tough and Humane Enforcement

-This report profiles the current-era deportation system, exploring the policy changes and resources that have resulted in the removal of more than 4.5 million unauthorized immigrants since 1996.
+This report profiles the current-era deportation system, exploring the policy changes that have resulted in the removal of more than 4.5 million unauthorized immigrants since 1996.
 The report analyzes key trends in apprehensions, deportations, and criminal prosecutions.

 REPORT: Delegation and Divergence: 287(g) State and Local Immigration Enforcement

 In assessing the implementation, enforcement outcomes, costs, and community impacts of the 287(g) federal-state immigration enforcement program, the report finds that about half of 287(g) activity involves noncitizens arrested for misdemeanors and traffic offenses.

 COMMENTARY: Leaked Draft of Possible Trump Executive Order on Public Benefits Would Spell Chilling Effects for Legal Immigrants